Quick Stats

 Success Rates

-2024-2025 Cycle: 75 nonprofits funded out of pool of current partners (specific success rate not disclosed)
+Recent cycle: 75 nonprofits funded out of pool of current partners (specific success rate not disclosed)

 Notable Outcomes:

-- 34 of 75 funded nonprofits led by people of color (45%)
+- 34 of 75 funded nonprofits led by people of colour (45%)

-- 38 organizations were first-time grant recipients
+- 38 organisations were first-time grant recipients

 - Selection process reflects demographics of Franklin County